-1. Pick the vegetable: red onion, carrots, cauliflower, corn are all good options, you can really play around with anything.
+1. Pick the vegetable: red onion, carrots, cauliflower, and corn are all good options, you can really play around with anything.

-2. Pick the vinegar: champagne or white wine vinegar is going to have a lighter flavor profile rather than something like a red wine or apple cider vinegar.
+2. Pick the vinegar: champagne or white wine vinegar is going to have a lighter flavor profile rather than something like red wine or apple cider vinegar.

 3. Choose your flavor: you can use a store-bought pickling mix or you can make your own, peppercorns, coriander seeds, bay leaf, garlic, dill, and thyme are all nice to use when pickling – have fun and play around with the flavors, you can make this whatever you want it to be.

 4. Don’t forget you will need some salt and sugar.

 You can adjust the ratio of water to vinegar, I find that I like 1/4 cup of water to 3/4 cup vinegar.
 I use

 1 tablespoon of sugar and 1 1/2 tablespoon of salt for every cup of liquid.